Galal El-Behairy

-Galal El-Behairy (born June 27, 1990) is an Egyptian poet, songwriter, and political prisoner.

-Two collections of his poetry have been published: Masna’a El Karasy (The Chair Factory, 2015) and Segn Bel Alwan (Colorful Prison, 2017).
+Galal El-Behairy (born 27 June 1990) is an Egyptian poet, songwriter, and political prisoner.
+Two collections of his poetry have been published: Masna'a El Karasy (The Chair Factory, 2015) and Segn Bel Alwan (Colorful Prison, 2017).

 El-Behairy's lyrics often have been used in songs by exiled Egyptian musician Ramy Essam.
-El-Behairy was arrested on March 5, 2018 following the release of Essam's song “Balaha” on February 26, 2018.
-On July 31, 2018, El-Behairy was sentenced to three years in prison in connection with his unpublished poetry collection, The Finest Women on Earth.
+El-Behairy was arrested on 5 March 2018 following the release of Essam's song "Balaha" on 26 February 2018.
+On 31 July 2018, El-Behairy was sentenced to three years in prison in connection with his unpublished poetry collection, The Finest Women on Earth.
 Despite having served the full three-year term to which he was originally sentenced, El-Behairy remains in prison more than seven years later.

-International human rights organizations such as the United Nations Human Rights Council PEN International and PEN America consider El-Behairy to be imprisoned for the peaceful exercise of the right to freedom of expression.
+International human rights organizations such as the United Nations Human Rights Council, PEN International and PEN America consider El-Behairy to be imprisoned for the peaceful exercise of the right to freedom of expression.
 They have called for his release and expressed concern about his health and safety.
 In 2025, Galal El-Behairy was awarded the PEN/Barbey Freedom to Write award by PEN America.
 The award was accepted on his behalf by his father Abdelfattah Galal and sister Naiera Galal.

 Career

-El-Behairy has written three collections of poetry: Masna’a El Karasy (The Chair Factory, 2015), Segn Bel Alwan (Colorful Prison, 2017) and The Finest Women on Earth (unpublished as of 2018.)
+El-Behairy has written three collections of poetry: Masna'a El Karasy (The Chair Factory, 2015), Segn Bel Alwan (Colorful Prison, 2017) and The Finest Women on Earth (unpublished as of 2018.)

 Galal El-Behairy's lyrics are used in a number of songs by the exiled Egyptian musician Ramy Essam.
-Essam was referred to as a “Voice of the Revolution” for his involvement in the 2011 Egyptian revolution during the Arab Spring.
+Essam was referred to as a "Voice of the Revolution" for his involvement in the 2011 Egyptian revolution during the Arab Spring.
 "Segn Bel Alwan" ("Colorful Prison"), the title poem of El-Behairy's second poetry collection, is the basis for Essam's hit song of the same name.
-"Segn Bel Alwan" recogizes women for their resistance to oppression in Egypt and worldwide.
+"Segn Bel Alwan" recognizes women for their resistance to oppression in Egypt and worldwide.